 There are basic lodgings in Lacanjá Chansayab, a Lacandon Mayan town near the area.
 And in Frontera Corozal, a small town on the banks of the Usumacinta from where the boats leave to Yaxchilán and cross the border to Guatemala.BOOK here your accommodation in Lacanjá Chansayab and Frontera Corozal

-If you're tour from Palenque to visit Yaxchilán, Bonampak and Lacandon jungle you can book from the link, free cancels up to 24 hours.
-You can look at the opinions of other travelers in the link.
+If you're tour from Palenque to visit Yaxchilán, Bonampak and Lacandon jungle you can book from the link, cancel free up to 24 hours.
+You can see the opinions of other travelers in the link.

 Do yourself a favor on your way through these lands and visit Yaxchilán.